f/delorean/docs/views.md

   mixins: [Flux.mixins.storeListener],

-  // Only watch the todoStore, omitting this property will watch all stores on passed dispatcher
+  // Only watch the todoStore, omitting this property will watch all stores on the dispatcher
   watchStores: ['todoStore'],

   ...